nculwell/MathStudy/README.md

 - Kolmogorov and Fomin, *Elements of the Theory of Functions and Functional Analysis*
 - Rudin, *Functional Analysis*

+## Topology

+- Munkres, *Topology* (i)

+  The standard text.

+- Mendelson, *Introduction to Topology* (c)

+  A brief introduction, available cheap.

+- Gamelin and Greene, *Introduction to Topology* (c)

+  Another cheap alternative.
+One of Alan Hatcher's recommendations.

+- Willard, *General Topology* (c)

+  Another affordable introduction.

+- Jänich, *Topology*

+  Another of Alan Hatcher's recommendations, he calls it "a pleasure to read."

+- Kelley, *General Topology*

+  The classic introduction (1955).

 ## Algebra

 ### First books